SamVanheer/HalfLifeAssetManager/README.md

 * OpenGL version: 2.1 or newer

 > **Note**
+> The Wayland windowing system may not work correctly with this program.
+Use X11 if you encounter problems.
+See the [Manual](docs/manuaL/HalfLifeAssetManagerManual.md) for more information.

+> **Note**
 > These requirements are based on what the program was developed and tested with.
 Older operating systems may also work.

 ## Download